TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

    * prog_ - The name of the program (default: ``sys.argv[0]``)

-   * usage_ - The string describing the program usage (default: generated from arguments added to parser)
+   * usage_ - The string describing the program usage (default: generated kutoka arguments added to parser)

    * description_ - Text to display before the argument help (default: none)